Cape-class patrol boat: Design and construction

 In July 2018, the government of Trinidad and Tobago announced the acquisition of two Cape-class patrol boats.
 The vessels will enhance the border protection capabilities of the country in conjunction with the existing Coast Guard fleet, and will join six Austal Fast Patrol Craft acquired in 2009.
 The vessels' names were taken from two of the three cancelled offshore patrol vessels.

 In May 2020, the RAN placed an order for six Evolved Cape-class patrol boats.
 The ECCPB has several enhancements and increased crew capacity from 22 to 32 people.
 In April 2022, the RAN ordered two additional ECCPBs.
 Austal delivered the first of the Evolved Cape-class Cape Otway to the RAN in March 2022.
 In November 2023, the RAN ordered two new vessels to replace and significantly enhance the RAN's at-sea navigation and seamanship training capability, for a total of ten of the ECCPB design.

 In December 2024, the ABF ordered two ECCPBs to replace its remaining two Bay-class patrol boats.
+A year later, on 19 December 2025, a further two ECCPBs were ordered for the ABF.